bobabots253/bobadocs/docs/electronics/skills.md

  first heat up the soldering iron and obtain some solder.
 Second, Carefully use the heated tip of the soldering iron to melt some solder onto the desired area of choice.
 An example is melting some solder on a wire to join two wires together.
 Make sure to not use too much solder so that the solder forms a solid connection.
 If desired, cover up the soldered area with heat shrink or electrical tape.
-The specific instructions is in the link: https://www.youtube.com/watch?v=Qps9woUGkvI.

 ![crimper](../assets/images/tools/electronics/crimper.png)
 #### Crimper
  The crimper is used to combine a connector and a wire together through compression.
 To use the crimper properly, first place the stripped ends of the wires you would like to connect inside of the connector.
 Next, find the gauge of the connector and place it into the appropriate groove.
 Last, squeeze them like scissors.
-You can find specific instructions [here.](https://youtu.be/Svja8zEcKNQ?t=73)

 ![hammer crimp tool](../assets/images/tools/electronics/hammercrimptool.png)